 What Happens Next and How Investors Should Respond

 The legislative path still offers some hope for those opposed to the measure, though the momentum looks concerning.
-The Senate debate on November leads to a joint parliamentary committee review and then a final National Assembly vote.
-There’s technically still time to amend or halt the proposal, but with the first reading already passed and substantial political support behind the “unproductive wealth” framing, stopping this requires more than just industry opposition.
+The Senate debate leads to a joint parliamentary committee review and then a final National Assembly vote.
+Technically, time still exists to amend or halt the proposal, but with the first reading already passed and substantial political support behind the “unproductive wealth” framing, stopping this requires more than just industry opposition.

 Industry mobilization has been impressive in its speed and coordination.
 Art Basel pledged publicly to “support galleries and ensure they can continue to thrive,” using its global platform to pressure French policymakers.

 Over 1,500 artists signed a separate petition opposing the measure, adding creative voices to the dealer and collector objections.
-Whether this pressure proves sufficient to change votes in the Senate remains uncertain, but the breadth of opposition at least ensures the issue gets serious debate rather than passing quietly.
+Whether this pressure proves sufficient to change Senate votes stays uncertain, but the breadth of opposition at least ensures the issue gets serious debate rather than passing quietly.
+The Art Newspaper has followed the petition campaign closely, and the numbers keep growing.

-That $4.2 billion market could shrink to $2 billion or $3 billion, not through reduced global art demand but simply through France making itself uncompetitive relative to alternatives.
+That $4.2 billion market could shrink to somewhere between $2 billion and $3 billion, not through reduced global art demand but simply through France making itself uncompetitive relative to its alternatives.
+The art doesn’t disappear.
+The buyers don’t disappear.
+France just stops being where any of it happens.